 After shooting the M2 in the pits and around the track, the sun had started to descend pretty low, and when we got the OK, I had Sue move her car onto the track.I was able to take both static and panning shots as she drove slowly down the finish line.
 This entire portion of the shoot took about 45 minutes, until there was no usable light left and the sun had set.

-The big shot
+The big shot of the BMW M2

 I had to wait until AFTER the sun had set before attempting the big shot I had in my mind.
-I set the camera on the tripod as it’s lowest height, and had Sue angle the car across the line, turning her wheel in (I’m OCD about this, and the shot won’t look complete without that turn in.)
+Setting set the camera on the tripod as it’s lowest height, I had Sue angle the car across the line, turning her wheel in (I’m OCD about this, and the shot won’t look complete without that turn in.)
 I also made sure that the car was positioned in the center of the track so that the walls would give a nice sense of perspective.
 There is literally a 5 minute window to make a shot like this happen with the sun setting fast, and there were no do-overs.

 Sometimes it takes a bit of imagination to see what the final shot will look like in your mind after editing.
 This was not one of those times, and what you see is pretty much what I saw with my naked eye.
 Camera settings for the base exposure: